 Coroner offers condolences to family of ice hockey player Adam Johnson

-She made the remarks as she adjourned the probe into the death of the Nottingham Panthers player who died after sustaining a serious injury in a game.
+The 29-year-old died after sustaining a serious injury in a match on Saturday.

 A coroner has offered her “sincere condolences” to the family and friends of Nottingham Panthers ice hockey player Adam Johnson, who died after sustaining a serious injury during a match watched by thousands.